 Hints were dropped earlier this year that MMP has begun playtesting of a new historical Advanced Squad Leader Starter Kit campaign game unofficially titled Marco Polo Bridge, named after the incident that occurred in China in 1937.
 The news of this activity by MMP may have fallen through the various cracks on the internet (or was not noticed by all) because nothing has been posted on their official website.

-Update: This HASL module will go on pre-order this year (2022), possibly including both a full ASL and SK version of the module!
+Update: This HASL module will now go on pre-order in 2023, including both a full ASL and SK version of the module!

 Scroll past the historical perspective if you want to see the limited info on the module …